 The landlord must act responsibly and follow the principle of prior notification, as open and written communication and documentation are key to avoiding potential disputes.
 In this way, the rights and obligations of both parties are respected and the tenancy remains smooth and confidential.

-The landlord is only allowed to enter the rental property if the tenant's permission has been obtained or in the case of an emergency situation permitted by law.
-The landlord is not allowed to enter the property in situations such as the following:
+The landlord is allowed to enter the rental property when either the tenant's permission has been obtained, the tenant fails to respond for a sufficient period of time, or in the case of an emergency situation permitted by law.
+The landlord is not allowed to enter the apartment in situations such as the following:

 If the tenant has not given permission and the visit has not been agreed in advance, the landlord is not allowed to enter the property.
 This also applies if the landlord uses his/her own keys to enter the apartment.